Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

 The minimal ingredient to model the bosonic quantum Hall physics is the Wilson-Fisher boson defined by~\eqref{WF}.
 Making use of the duality web \cite{SEIBERG2016395,PhysRevX.6.031043,PhysRevX.7.041016}, the theory on the particle side $\phi$ is dual to a fermionic theory

-We define the physical time reversal to be the symmetry under which the Wilson-Fisher boson \eqref{dualfermion1l} is invariant.
+We define the physical time reversal as the symmetry under which the Wilson-Fisher boson \eqref{dualfermion1l} is invariant.
 The naive time reversal and charge conjugation on the fermionic sides of the duality will be denoted as $\mathsf T_{\!\rm f}$ and $\mathsf C_{\rm f}$.
-They act on the gauge fields as follows
+They act on the gauge fields as

 and on the fermionic fields $\psi$ and $\chi$ in such a way that the fermionic kinetic terms are invariant.